Hagi, Yamaguchi: Population

-One of the factors underlying the continual decrease of population is said to be its poor public transport.
-Industry did not grow at all and the rapid economic growth of Japan only caused the town to decline.
-But it also kept the traditions alive and the traditional look of the town preserved.
+Hagi’s population has declined in recent years due to limited income opportunities.

 History

 The area of Hagi was part of ancient Nagato Province.
 During the Muromachi period, the Yoshimi clan built a minor fortification at a fishing village where the city is now located.
 During the Edo Period, the area was the center of Chōshū Domain, with the Mōri clan ruling as daimyō from their stronghold at Hagi Castle for 250 years.
 The samurai of Chōshū Domain played a major role in the Meiji restoration of the 1860s, and many leaders of the Meiji government came from this city.
 The Hagi Rebellion of 1876 was staged by former samurai unhappy with the changes to their status under the new regime.
 The town of Hagi within Abu District, Yamaguchi was established on April 1, 1889 with the creation of the modern municipalities system.
 Hagi was raised to city status on July 1, 1932.

 On March 6, 2005, Hagi absorbed the towns of Susa and Tamagawa, and the villages of Asahi, Fukue, Kawakami and Mutsumi (all from Abu District) to create the new, expanded city of Hagi.